Bonus Material: 5 Steps To Better Risk Management

 One risk mitigation strategy being carried out by governments alike that has become a critical, component of today’s world is requiring people to wear masks.
 The goal behind mask mandates is to reduce the risk of the coronavirus and reduce COVID-19 infection rates.

 This guide will dig into reducing risk within the context of a professional organization.
 It will provide a definition, list examples of common strategies and explain how to determine the best mitigation strategy for any particular risk.
-It will also touch on risk evaluation strategies, and offer solutions for effectively mitigating risks at your organization.
+It will also touch on risk evaluation strategies, and offer solutions for effectively mitigating risks at your organization as part of your risk management program.

 Risk mitigation is defined by the processes you carry out in order to reduce risk and minimize the likelihood of an incident occurring.
 Mitigating risks means ensuring your business is fully protected; this means consistently addressing your top risks and concerns.
 Mitigating activities are often referred to as “controls,” or procedures that regulate and guide an organization.